 As cannabinoids are found in human lung tissue and play a crucial rule in the regulation of inflammations, contraction and dilation of muscles and various metabolic processes, CBD produces anti-inflammatory properties by interacting with the cannabinoids present in human body.
 According to a study of Mediators of Inflammation, CBD contains potent immunosuppressive and anti-inflammatory responses.
 CBD provides exaggerated inflammatory responses in the body due to which solution for asthma is possible.

-A study published in 2014 disclosed that certain CBD receptors such as THC result in reduced muscular spasms.
+A study published in 2014 disclosed that certain cannabinoids such as THC and CBD result in reduced muscular spasms.
 Muscular spasms or bronchospasm is a condition faced by asthma patients.
 Bronchospasm results in contraction and constriction of muscles in the lungs.
 The bronchi or bronchioles are made of smooth muscles, which during an asthma attack contracts, narrows and become inflamed leading to shortness of breath and thinning of air passages.
 According to Dr. Jessica Knox, two components that are CBD and alpha-penine found in cannabis strains have muscle spasm relief effect.

 Though a 1970 study showed that smoking cannabis can widen the respiratory air passages and have positive effects on lungs as compared to smoking tobacco, but people are still hesitant to smoke cannabis.
 However most methods for asthma involves inhalers, it is a better alternative to used CBD vaporizers.
 Vaporizing CBD provides your body with maximum CBD content that helps in fighting asthma attacks.
 When CBD oil is vaporized it provides the maximum amount of concentration.
 Vaporizing CBD oil also does not have negative effects on a person’s throat or lungs.